vekatze/neut/book/src/variants-structs-and-lambdas.md

 ### Memory Behavior

-A `lambda` is compiled into three-word tuple:
+A `lambda` is compiled into a three-word tuple:

 ```neut
 (type-of-free-variables, (freevar-1, ..., freevar-n), pointer-to-closed-function)